Under Eye Milia – What are Those White Bumps Anyway?

-It has been said that milia gets worse because of sun exposure.
-Habit like not wearing sunscreen, not avoiding the sun, not wearing any protective gear to shield the skin from sun’s rays these aggravate the milia.
+It has been said that milia get worse because of sun exposure.
+A habit like not wearing sunscreen, not avoiding the sun, not wearing any protective gear to shield the skin from sun’s rays these aggravate the milia.
 Not only will it make the milia tougher to get rid of, it will also increase* the likelihood of it coming back.

 How to Remove* Milia Under the Eyes?